IMMINJU/daily-quote/README.md

 ## Today's Quote

-> "Death is as sure for that which is born, as birth is for that which is dead.
-Therefore grieve not for what is inevitable."
+> "It is children only who enjoy the present; their elders either live on the memory of the past or the hope of the future."
 >
-> — Bhagavad Gita
+> — Nicolas Chamfort

 ---

-Updated: 2025-12-11 | Total quotes collected: 9
+Updated: 2025-12-12 | Total quotes collected: 10